A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Details of numerical simulations

 \paragraph{Numerical simulations for the continuum models} The system of equations \eqref{eq:pderad} has been solved with a finite difference scheme explicit in time, using the discretisations $\Delta t=10^{-4}$, $\Delta x=0.01$; such a low space step allows to appropriately describe the high peaks of immune cells of some simulations.
-The only exceptions are the simulations of Fig. \ref{fig:bif_p}, which are run for a very long time in a bigger domain: here the discretisation for space is $\Delta x=0.02$, which guarantees stability at late times without the need to decrease the time step.
+The only exceptions are the simulations of Fig. \ref{fig:bif_p}, which are run for a very long time in a bigger domain: there, the discretisation for space is $\Delta x=0.02$, which guarantees stability at late times without the need to decrease the time step.
 We used a forward upwind scheme for the chemotactic term in the equation for immune cell density, following Ref. \cite{leveque07}; this is a common strategy to deal with this kind of equations \cite{almeida22,bubba20}.
-In the plots of the supplementary material we truncated the solutions at a value $\frac{1}{\delta^2}$ to be consistent with the representation of the agent-based model.
-We also use the same threshold $\frac{1}{\delta^2}$ to identify the wave front of infected cells.
+The integrals are computed through the built-in \textsc{Matlab} function \texttt{trapz}, which is based on a linear interpolation of functions.
+We also use again the threshold $\frac{1}{\delta^2}$ to identify the wavefront of infected cells in the solution of the PDE; this allows us to be consistent with the representation of the agent-based model.